sudo-Boris/whisperapp/README.md

 Feel free to use this code and extend it to make the app prettier or maybe even implement new features!

-> I also have a video on [YouTube video](https://youtu.be/nIEsBcR17oE) where I go talk more about the model and code and also play around by trying different languages!
+> I also have a [YouTube video](https://youtu.be/nIEsBcR17oE) where I go talk more about the model and code and also play around by trying different languages!